 Brexit, the United Kingdom's withdrawal from the European Union, has significantly impacted various aspects of the country's governance and regulations.
 One area that has been greatly affected by Brexit is health and safety regulations and standards.
 As the UK navigates its new relationship with the EU and establishes its independent regulatory framework, there have been several changes and challenges in ensuring the safety and well-being of workers and the public.

 One of the key impacts of Brexit on health and safety regulations in the UK is the divergence from EU laws and standards.
-Prior to Brexit, the UK was bound by the health and safety regulations set forth by the EU, which aimed to harmonize standards across member states.
+Prior to Brexit, the UK was bound by the health and safety regulations set forth by the EU, which aimed to harmonise standards across member states.
 However, with the UK no longer a part of the EU, there is now an opportunity to develop its own regulations tailored to its specific needs and priorities, potentially leading to more effective and efficient regulations.

 In the wake of Brexit, the UK government has unequivocally expressed its commitment to maintaining high standards of health and safety protections.
 It has firmly stated that it will not lower standards and will continue to uphold the principles of the European Union (Withdrawal) Act 2018, which ensures that existing EU laws are converted into domestic law to maintain continuity.
 However, there is also a push to streamline and simplify regulations to reduce bureaucracy and compliance costs for businesses, demonstrating a balanced approach to regulation.